anonklub/anonklub/workers/merkle-tree-worker/README.md

 # `@anonklub/merkle-tree-worker`

-A WebWorker client-side library that is wrapping the wasm package in a web-worker to be integrated with the client-side.
+A library that is wrapping the [`@anonklub/merkle-tree`](https://github.com/anonklub/anonklub/tree/main/merkle-tree-wasm) wasm package in a web-worker for integration into the browser client.